Geely EX2: Australia

+New Zealand

+The EX2 was launched in New Zealand on 18 August 2026, with two variants: Complete (35.3 kWh) and Inspire (47.1 kWh).

 Proton eMas 5

 In Malaysia, the Xingyuan is sold by the local automaker Proton as the Proton eMas 5.
+It was first unveiled as a camouflaged prototype vehicle on 8 May 2025 at the Malaysia Autoshow 2025.
 The production model was unveiled on 28 October 2025 at the 47th ASEAN Summit, with the prime minister Anwar Ibrahim at the unveiling event.
 The eMas 5 is Proton's second battery electric vehicle and the second rear-wheel drive vehicle produced by Proton.
 It was launched on 30 October 2025, with two variants with differing battery options: Prime with the Standard Range (30.12 kWh) battery, and Premium with the Long Range (40.16 kWh) battery.

-Compared to the Geely model, the Proton model is differentiated with the use of its own Proton logo on the front fascia, Proton script and eMas 5 badge on the rear fascia, and the use of a "shooting star" pattern pattern on the illuminated interior decorative trim piece (replacing the Xingyuan’s skyscraper motif).
+Compared to the Geely model, the Proton model is differentiated with the use of its own Proton logo on the front fascia, Proton script and eMas 5 badge on the rear fascia, and the use of a "shooting star" pattern on the illuminated interior decorative trim piece (replacing the Xingyuan’s skyscraper motif).